Workshops and Programs

 This training prepares participants to respond to students experiencing a range of emotional crises but also equips them with the tools and knowledge to play a key role in our campus-wide mental wellness and suicide prevention efforts.

-Presented by Melissa Parker, Counseling Clinical Director and Jess Dennison, Assistant Director in Health Promotion
+Presenters: Melissa Parker, Counseling Clinical Director and Jess Dennison, Assistant Director in Health Promotion

 Register for Suicide Prevention Training